santosh/capitalizr/README.md

 You will probably have Python installed if you are using UNIX :)

 ##How to Install:##
+The simplest installation (for UNIX) is [download][3]/clone the archive, extract it and run the setup:

+    $ python setup.py install

 Refer to [INSTALL][1] file for more instruction related to installation.

 ##How to Use:##
 ###Basic###